daqo/GeneticAlgorithmsOptimizationProblem/README.md

 The function is subject to the following constraints:
  −2.0 ≤ x ≤ 2.0, −2.0 ≤ y ≤ 2.0.
 Below is a visualization of the function in the defined range.
 Note the presence of several local minima, and one global minimum.

+We will try to find the global minimum of the mentioned function.